-Pudding us at home more often than not has led to an increase in domestic and family violence in the home.
+Pudding us at home more often than not has led to increased domestic and family violence in the house.
 While families do not have the avenues to escape than two other activities, they have spent more time at home.
 Simply because we are closer together at home than we are spread out around our community, the opportunities for abuse and neglect of children have skyrocketed.
 You need only perform basic Internet searches to find news articles and statistics showing that abuse and neglect of children have risen.

 Texas family courts offer an Ave for few to take if you or a loved one has been a victim of violence in the home.
 Obtaining protective orders is just another of the services that the attorneys at the Law Office of Bryan Fagan work on behalf of our clients to accomplish.
-In today's blog post, I would like to share some information about applying for and obtaining a protective order in Texas.
+I would like to share some information about applying for and obtaining a protective order in Texas in today's blog post.
 Like most other things under the law, there are steps to follow to complete this objective.

 What is family violence?

 The Texas family code defines a family as individuals related by consanguinity or affinity, individuals who are former spouses of each other, individuals who are the parents of the same child, without regard to marriage, and a foster child and foster parent, without regard to whether those individuals reside together.
 Blood relatives, ex-spouses, parents of the same child who may not have been married, and foster children and foster parents are considered married in Texas.

 Now that we have defined what family means in Texas, we can understand what family violence means.
 Again, the texas family code defines family violence as an act by a member of a family or household against another member of the family or home that is intended to result in physical harm, bodily injury, assault, or sexual assault or that is a threat that reasonably places the member in fear of imminent physical damage, bodily injury, assault, or sexual assault, but does not include defensive measures to protect oneself.
 Texas Family Code sec.
 71.004.

 When will a family court issue a protective order?